oracle/graalpython/README.md

 ### Create a virtual environment

-The best way of using graalpython is out of a virtual environment.
-This generates wrapper scripts and makes graalpython usable from shell as standard python interpreter.
-To do so execute the following command in the graalpython project directory:
+The best way of using the GraalVM implementation of Python is out of a virtual environment.
+This generates wrapper scripts and makes the implementation usable from shell as standard Python interpreter.
+To do so execute the following command in the project directory:

 ```
 mx graalpython -m venv <dir-to-venv>